reactioncommerce/reaction-docs/developer/architecture/schemas.md

 ```
 ### Description of some non-obvious fields
 #### Product
-- **ancestors: Array** ancestors array for product is always clean for now
+- **ancestors: Array** ancestors array for product is always empty in current version
 - **price: String** variants' price range, it is needed for denormalizing variants prices to display it in `productGrid`
 - **isLowQuantity: Boolean** indicates when at least one of variants' `inventoryQuantity` is lower than their `lowInventoryWarningThreshold`.
 Used to display 'Limited Supply' label in UI
 - **isSoldOut: Boolean** indicates when all variants' `inventoryQuantity` is zero